santogioia-scandit/data-capture-documentation/docs/sdks/cordova/id-capture/get-started.md

 In this guide you will learn step-by-step how to add ID Capture to your application.

 :::note
-Using ID Capture at the same time as other modes (e.g. Barcode Capture or Text Capture) is not supported.
+Using ID Capture at the same time as other modes (e.g. Barcode Capture) is not supported.
 :::

 The general steps are: